Clinical safety case report

 As with all software used in clinical practice there are some potential hazards.
 For the purposes of the use of Concentric within the UK we are required to ensure compliance with the NHS Digital safety standard DCB0129.

-This clinical safety case report (CSCR) outlines the evidence that the safety and documentation requiremements are met and outlines a set of claims regarding the safety of the Concentric digital consent application.
+This clinical safety case report (CSCR) outlines the evidence that the safety and documentation requirements are met and outlines a set of claims regarding the safety of the Concentric digital consent application.
 It outlines our approach to clinical safety risk assessment, and summarises our clinical safety hazard log (CSHL).

 Intended audience

-In the interest of transparency this CSCR is made publically available, but is written for stakeholders involved in the deployment of Concentric into clinical environments, including those involved in ensuring that DCB0160 standards are met by healthcare organisations using Concentric.
+In the interest of transparency this CSCR is made publicly available, but is written for stakeholders involved in the deployment of Concentric into clinical environments, including those involved in ensuring that DCB0160 standards are met by healthcare organisations using Concentric.
 A template DCB0160 Clinical Safety Case Report addendum is made available.

 Background